 Trackrock Petroglyphs (temporarily closed)

 The local national forest is home to more than just trees.
 Among the trees of the Chattahoochee-Oconee National Forest hides the ancient Trackrock Petroglyphs.
 These patterns are carved into the soapstone.
-We passed this trail head on the way to the stables.
-Unfortunately, there wasn’t time to stop but I plan to put it at the top of my list the next time I visit Blairsville.
+We passed this trailhead on the way to the stables and its definitely worth a stop when the site is open.

 Lasso The Moon is a unique experience where you can spend time with some cute and fluffy alpacas and see what artist Holly Williams does with the wool the alpacas provide.